FraxinusAcer/waydroid-helper/docs/KEY_MAPPING.md

 <img src="../assets/img/KEY_MAPPING/image-20250802234629279.png" alt="image-20250802234629279" style="zoom:67%;" />

 1. **Ensure you're in Edit Mode** (this is the default when opening)
-2. **Right-click** on an empty area to open the widget selection panel
+2. **Secondary-click** on an empty area to open the widget selection panel
 3. **Select a widget type** from the menu
 4. **Position the widget** by dragging it to the desired location on your game interface
-5. **Resize if needed** by dragging the resize handles when the widget is selected
+5. ***Resize if needed** by dragging the resize handles when the widget is selected

 ### Configuring Key Bindings